Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-FAQ.md

 Check back here for updates, and be sure to bookmark [What's New](https://aka.ms/alz/whatsnew) to see the latest updates to ALZ.

 To view the current list of GitHub issues related to diagnostic settings, please see [this link](https://github.com/Azure/Enterprise-Scale/labels/Area:%20Diagnostic%20Settings).

+> **UPDATE** New built-in Diagnostic Settings policies and initiatives will be landing in early CY2024.
+As a heads-up we will begin deprecating all our custom diagnostic settings policies, and changing our default assignment to leverage the associated built-in initiative for Log Analytics (as the target) - additional options will include targeting Event Hubs or Storage accounts.

 ### Azure Monitor Agent (May 2023)